Saturday, September 3, 2011

 1989: "It's No Crime" by Babyface was the #1 R&B song.

 1989: "Right Here Waiting" from Richard Marx was #1 on the Adult Contemporary chart for a fifth week.
-It ranks as the sixth top AC song of the 1980's.
+It ranks as the sixth Top AC song of the 1980's.

 Estefan was rapidly climbing the charts...

 1989: Paula Abdul registered her third consecutive #1 song with "Cold Hearted" as Richard Marx slipped to 2 after three weeks at the top with "Right Here Waiting".
 New Kids on the Block were "Hangin' Tough" at #3 and Gloria Estefan's great song "Don't Wanna' Lose You" was #4.
-The rest of the Top 10: The Jeff Healey Band moved from 10-5 with "Angel Eyes", Warrant moved from 15-6 with "Heaven", Karyn White had a "Secret Rendezvous" at #7, Surface entered the Top 10--"Shower Me With Your Love", Don Henley's "End of the Innocence" was at 9 and Jody Watley with Eric B. & Rakim came in tenth with "Friends".
+The rest of the Top 10: The Jeff Healey Band moved from 10-5 with "Angel Eyes", Warrant moved from 15-6 with "Heaven", Karyn White had a "Secret Rendezvous" at #7, Surface entered the Top 10--"Shower Me With Your Love", Don Henley's "End Of The Innocence" was at 9 and Jody Watley with Eric B. & Rakim came in 10th with "Friends".

 1989: The great album Repeat Offender moved into the #1 slot for Richard Marx.

-1993: Neil Young and Pearl Jam performed Young's song "Rockin' in the Free World" at the MTV Video Music Awards.
+1993: Neil Young and Pearl Jam performed Young's song "Rockin' In The Free World" at the MTV Video Music Awards.

 1995: Michael Jackson reigned on the R&B chart with "You Are Not Alone".

 1995: Michael Jackson debuted at #1 with "You Are Not Alone", holding off the hot song "Gangsta's Paradise" from Coolio and the great movie Dangerous Minds.
-Seal's "Kiss From a Rose" was #3 with TLC's "Waterfalls" completing an excellent Top Four.
-The rest of the Top 10: "Boombastic/Summer Time" from Shaggy, All-4-One with "I Can Love You Like That", Vanessa Williams at 7 with "Colors of the Wind", Blues Traveler secured the 8th spot with "Run-Around", "He's Mine" from MoKenStef and "Only Wanna' Be With You" by Hootie & the Blowfish gave the group their third Top 10 song from the album Cracked Rear View.
+Seal's "Kiss From A Rose" was #3 with TLC's "Waterfalls" completing an excellent Top Four.
+The rest of the Top 10: "Boombastic/Summer Time" from Shaggy, All-4-One with "I Can Love You Like That", Vanessa Williams at 7 with "Colors Of The Wind", Blues Traveler secured the 8th spot with "Run-Around", "He's Mine" from MoKenStef and "Only Wanna' Be With You" by Hootie & the Blowfish gave the group their third Top 10 song from the album Cracked Rear View.

-Toni Braxton takes top honor
+Toni Braxton takes top honor...

 2003: The Clash received a lifetime achievement award at the GQ Men of the Year awards in London.